the-t-in-rtf/ul-api/docs/apidocs.md

         ```
         {
-            "ok": true,
             "message": "Record flagged as deleted."
         }
         ```

-## GET /api/product/{source}/{sid}{?versions,sources}
+## `GET /api/product/{source}/{sid}{?versions,sources}`

 Returns a single product identified by its `source` and `sid`.
 Only the latest published version is displayed by default.
-For ["unified" records](#unified-records), full source records are not included by default.
+For ["unified" records](#unified-records), full source products are not included by default.

 + Parameters
-    + versions (optional, boolean) ...
-Whether or not to display the full version history for this record (including any unpublished drafts).
-Defaults to "false".
-    + sources (optional, boolean) ...
+    + `includeSources` (optional, boolean) ...
 If this is a "unified" record, you have the option to retrieve and display the source data rather than simply displaying a list of source IDs.
 Defaults to "false".

 + Response 200 (application/record+json)
     + Headers